MSR Hubba Hubba NX

 Despite weighing 3.5 pounds, the Hubba Hubba's interior is not cramped even with two average-sized adults.
 A symmetrical floor and dual-hubbed pole design are a big help here: whereas some manufacturers like Big Agnes with their Copper Spur or Tiger Wall models cut weight with slanted walls that taper in at the feet, MSR kept the interior open and spacious.
 This leaves the option for two backpackers to sleep head to foot to maximize shoulder room and comfort.
 Among tents in its weight and all-around quality class, we’ve only found one model that can beat it: Nemo’s Dagger.
 The Nemo has a 3-inch-taller ceiling, longer floor—giving it 2 more square feet of area—and its pole structure stretches the walls to make the interior a bit more livable.

 Using the tent on an early-season trip into the Grand Canyon—complete with a heavy rain and wind storm—it performed flawlessly.
-The raised bathtub floor prevented any leaking, the poles worked as advertised, and the new waterproof coating on the rainfly (MSR claims it’s designed to last three times longer than a standard coating) shed moisture without issue.
-It’s worth noting that a new stitching style means that MSR has done away with seam taping, but in our experience, there were no areas of weakness.
-The pole and rainfly coating upgrades have increased the price by $50, but it’s hard to argue with their performance.
+The raised bathtub floor prevented any leaking, the poles worked as advertised, and the waterproof coating on the rainfly (MSR claims it’s designed to last three times longer than a standard coating) shed moisture without issue.
+It’s worth noting that MSR did away with seam taping in favor of a stitching style, but in our experience, there were no areas of weakness.
 We also had a Nemo Dagger on the trip, and while it held up nicely, we did have a little moisture build-up along the interior (for more information, see our in-depth Dagger review).
 Unlike the MSR Hubba Hubba NX, which has a full-coverage rainfly, the Nemo has small cutouts on both ends of the tent.
 And those single-wall sections became wet to the touch in the blowing, sideways rain that we experienced.

 Liberal use of mesh in the upper portion of the tent makes the MSR Hubba Hubba NX an effective ventilator.
 To further aid airflow, there are deployable vents at either end of the rainfly, which we’ve found effective for drawing out humid air in both cool and warm conditions.
 Their location lower down on the sides also means that you can open them in light rainfall without compromising the tent’s waterproofing.
 And as a bonus for including all of that mesh, stargazing is very good if you roll back the rainfly on a clear night (although some panels of solid nylon slightly obstruct your views).